jordansmalls/cleandownloads/README.md

     - **File Path Details**: Log the source and destination paths for each moved file, helping users verify where files are being relocated.
     - **Success/Failure Status**: Add status indicators to each action (e.g., "Moved", "Renamed", "Failed").

+3. **Expand Functionality of Script**: Allow users to specify what folders they want to clean, not just their Downloads directory.

 Example:

 ```